haysberg/haysberg.github.io/content/_index.md

 I have 5 years of experience in CompSci and have touched a lot of different tech, I'm a jack of all trades !

 You should definitely pay [my LinkedIn](https://www.linkedin.com/in/teo-hays) a visit and offer me a job ᵒʳ ᵉˡˢᵉ.

+Send me a 💌 love letter 💖 (job offer) at my email : [teo at haysberg dot io](mailto:teo@haysberg.io)

 Check my links out !
 - [GitHub (✧ᴗ✧🌸)](https://github.com/haysberg)